-Zero Liquid Discharge (ZLD) Systems
+Zero Liquid Discharge (ZLD) Wastewater Treatment

-Interest in ZLD technology has grown in the industrial manufacturing sector over the past decade.
+Interest in ZLD water treatment technology has grown in the industrial manufacturing sector over the past decade.
 Companies may begin to explore ZLD because of ever tightening wastewater disposal regulations, company mandated green initiatives, public perception of industrial impact on the environment, or concern over the quality and quantity of the water supply.

 The equipment needed to achieve ZLD varies depending on the characteristics of the wastewater as well as the wastewater volume.
 Typical waste streams in an industrial setting include wastewater treatment reject typically from reverse osmosis (RO) or ion exchange, cooling tower blow down, spent coolants, DI regenerant, metal finishing wastewaters, tank or equipment washing wastewaters, and other miscellaneous industrial wastewaters such as compressor condensate and floor scrubber wash waters.

 At the core of the ENCON zero liquid discharge solution is evaporation technology.
 Evaporation always figures prominently in most ZLD solutions because it has always been more “hands off” than other wastewater treatment methodologies resulting in a dramatically lower labor cost.
 Evaporation technology can handle a much wider range of waste streams compared to membranes and traditional physical / chemical treatment methodologies.
 Finally, evaporation does a much better job of concentrating waste streams compared to other methods, thereby yielding a lower cost for disposal.